Ultimate Packing List to Hike the Camino De Santiago

 Painkillers

-I’m not a doctor and don’t play one on the internet so I’m not going to tell you what kind of painkillers to bring.
-But having some available to get through some painful days can be really helpful.
+I’m not a doctor and don’t play one on the internet, so I’m not going to tell you what kind of painkillers to bring.
+But having some available to get through some hard days may be really helpful.

 Blister treatment